psmteja/Non-Terrestrial-Networks-in-LEO/README.md

   - For each bucket, it constructs the graph and identifies connected components.
   - By comparing components from one bucket to the next, it calculates the "churn rate," indicating how many components changed or were reconfigured.

-## Summary
-This code systematically analyzes satellite data across time-buckets, focusing on connectivity, topology, and temporal properties.
-It constructs an adjacency matrix for each bucket, computes various graph metrics, and prepares for deeper temporal analyses to understand the dynamics of satellite networks over time.